AustinAJ/tools/ingestion_data/sample-aviation-data/README.md

 4. Execute ingest_ts.sh script to ingest the timeseries data.
 It should take about 30 minutes to complete the ingestion

-Please reach out to any Hackathon support staff if you have any questions or issues.
+*Please reach out to any Hackathon staff if you have any questions or issues.
-Good luck & Have Fun!
+Good luck & have fun!